minnojs/minno-quest/README.md

 Setting 	| Description
 ----------- | ---------------
-pulse 		| (Number: 0) After how many objects should we post to the server.
-Setting this to 0 tells the player to log only at the end of the task. url 		| (String:"") The URL to which we should post the data to.
+pulse 		| (Number; Default: 0) How many rows to collect before posting to the server.
+0 means that the player sends to the server only at the end of the task. url 		| (Text; default:"") The URL to which we should post the data to.
-DEBUG 		| (Boolean: false) When set to true, logs each logged object to the console. logfn 		| (Function) The task has a default object that it logs, if you want to change the logged obj itself, you may use a function of the form: `function(log, pageData, global){return logObj;}`
+DEBUG 		| (true or false; default: false) When set to true, prints each logged object in the console. logfn 		| (Function) The task has a default object that it logs, if you want to change the logged object itself, you may use a function of the form: `function(log, pageData, global){return logObj;}`

 ### Mixer
 The mixer is responsible for managing lists (arrays) within PIQuest, it is capable of repeating, randomizing and even changing the list according to [environmental variables](#variables).
 You may use it within the sequence, for answer lists within pages and even for answers within the `selectOne` or `selectMulti` questions.